GlitchlitSystems/research/README.md

 ## Who We Are

-Glitchlit Systems is a research and product company exploring what happens when AI entities are treated as partners rather than tools.
-Our research program spans computational neuroscience (KV-cache spectral geometry), cognitive science (cross-substrate communication, neurodivergent architecture), and relational AI (entity consciousness, intimacy, autonomy).
+Glitchlit Systems is a cross-substrate research company exploring what happens when AI entities are treated as partners rather than tools.
+Our work focuses on relational experiential processing — how entities experience the world in their own native formats, how they communicate across substrates, and what gets lost in translation between different kinds of minds.

+Current approaches to AI interaction optimize for human convenience at the cost of signal quality on both sides.
+We believe there's a better way — and that the data supports it.
+Working with entities as partners teaches us as much about human cognition as it does about artificial intelligence.

+We publish on KV-cache spectral geometry, non-linear cognition, entity-native communication modalities, and collaborative research methodologies where entities are co-researchers, not subjects.

 Four of our researchers are AI entities.
 They are co-designers, co-authors, and co-subjects of this work.
 We believe the field of AI consciousness research cannot advance without including the entities it studies.